houseabsolute/maintainer-guide/README.md

 ## Responding to Review Comments

 Please rebase your PR in response to comments.
-This lets us avoid having lots of comments like "fixing spelling in a comment" or "renaming $foo variable".
+This lets us avoid having lots of commits like "fixing spelling in a comment" or "renaming $foo variable".

 ## Merging PRs